 We believe in empowering children to share their stories.

-That’s why we’re teaming up with the Commissioner for Children to support its 2016 Young Creative Writers Awards.
+That’s why in 2016 we teamed up with the Commissioner for Children to support its 2016 Young Creative Writers Awards.

 To help nurture their creative talent, we also facilitated a series of free writing workshops in the July school holidays.